Dušan Moravčík

-Dušan Moravčík (born 27 May 1948 in Bánov, Czechoslovakia) is a former Slovak athlete who competed mainly in the 3000 metres steeplechase.
+Dušan Moravčík (born 27 May 1948) is a former Slovak athlete who competed mainly in the 3000 metres steeplechase.
 He won silver medal in 3000 metres steeplechase at the 1971 European Athletics Championships.

 Biography

-Dušan Moravčík represented Czechoslovakia in three editions of the Summer Olympics (1972, 1976 and 1980).
+Dušan Moravčík was born on born 27 May 1948 in Bánov, Czechoslovakia. represented Czechoslovakia in three editions of the Summer Olympics (1972, 1976 and 1980).
 He is the current Czech records holder of the 3000 metres steeplechase.